-Being 52% of the total area (GB), rangeland protection from the impacts of climate change is pivotal.
+Being 52% rangeland out of the total area in Gilgit-Baltistan, protection from the impacts of climate change is pivotal.
 Rearing livestock, protection of water catchment and supporting biodiversity are main functions of rangelands.
 It is important to improve the rangeland management in Gilgit-Baltistan as the productivity of livestock is linked with improved practices in land grazing and pasturing.